EU avoids Brexit crash, sets new date for 12 April

 All options

-At the first day of the summit, EU leaders quizzed May for almost two hours about her plans in case MPs reject her deal backed with additional EU assurances in a third possible vote next week, as the "feeling in the room was that the likelihood of a positive vote is very small", an EU official said.
+At the first day of the summit, EU leaders quizzed May for almost two hours about her plans in case MPs reject her deal, already backed with additional EU assurances, in a third possible vote next week, as the "feeling in the room was that the likelihood of a positive vote is very small", an EU official said.

 EU leaders did not get a clear answer, officials added.

-May later exited the room leaving the EU-27 having to decide when the UK would leave the bloc.
+May later exited the room, leaving the EU-27 having to decide when the UK would leave the bloc.

-EU leaders wanted to avoid being put under pressure next week in case the deal is once again rejected, leaving little time for the EU to decide if it wants to avoid a no-deal scenario and be blamed for a disorderly Brexit.
+EU leaders wanted to avoid being put under pressure next week in case the deal is once again rejected in Westminster, leaving little time for the EU to avoid a no-deal scenario and be blamed for a disorderly Brexit.

 There was already talk of a possible summit next week for last minute discussions on no-deal.